basp/hellmoo/README.md

 * `ticker` executes code on regular intervals
 * `action` triggers code on patterns of output
 * `mapper` is a mapper API tailored to HellMOO
+* `highlight` makes it easier to create highlights on the fly
 * `gag` removes lines from output completely

 Check out each module's subfolder for specific information about that module.